renukadhule/Google_Play_Store_Analysis/README.md

 [get the data here](https://www.kaggle.com/datasets/bhavikjikadara/google-play-store-applications)

 ## Build With
-Tableau – For data visualization and dashboard creation.
+Tableau – For data visualization and dashboard creation.<br>
 Excel – For data cleaning and summary statistics.

 ## Dashboard